-They done that when the kids were at ages of 3 months, 6 months, 12 months, 18 months and 24 months old, and also they did that one year later.
+They did that when the kids were at ages of 3 months, 6 months, 12 months, 18 months and 24 months old, and also they did that one year later.

 With these blood samples, the scientists tested the blood for diabetes autoantibodies and for proteins related to the virus which they used to distinguish and recognize between infections from around 44 strains of enterovirus.

-In the end, the researchers came to the discovery that a virus by the name coxsackievirus B1 links to to increased risk of obtaining type 1 diabetes.
-While 2 other coxsackievirus B6 and coxsackievirus B3 links to lower risk of obtaining type 1 diabetes.
+In the end, the researchers came to the discovery that a virus by the name coxsackievirus B1 links to an increased risk of obtaining this chronic disease.
+While 2 other coxsackievirus B6 and coxsackievirus B3 link to lower risk of obtaining the disease.

 However, there are limitations of this study, and that is that the participants were only from Finland.
 Also that it was looked at the limited period of 10 years.